finos/datahelix/README.md

 ![DataHelix logo](docs/logo.png)

 The generation of representative test and simulation data is a challenging and time-consuming task.
-DataHelix allows you to quickly create data for the purpose of testing and validation, based on a straightforward JSON data profile document.
+Although DataHelix was created to address a specific challenge in the financial services industry, you will find it a useful tool for the generation of realistic data for simulation and testing, regardless of industry sector.
+All this from a straightforward JSON data profile document.

 DataHelix is a proud member of the [Fintech Open Source Foundation](https://www.finos.org/) and operates within the [FINOS Data Technologies Program](https://www.finos.org/dt).